 “Common Myths” is an exhibition that examines the concept of myth through interdisciplinary art and research.

-Please find info on the conditions to participate here. (closed)
+Find info on the conditions to participate here. (closed)

-Please find the analytical programme of the exhibition here.
+See the analytical programme of the exhibition here.

 The exhibition presents European and Balkan intangible cultural heritage through new technologies and art practices.
 In this context, the Balkans are mainly approached as the imaginary terrain of constructed narratives and less within historical time.
 The Balkans are thus unfolded as projections of the Self and the Other, through mediated images, sounds and stories*.